 “Little flower,” he whispered, shaking his head.
 Silver shushed like silent seas.
 “Aeris.”
 Sephiroth tried again.
 He had to speak to this.
 Obliterate every scrap of such notion, each shred of these ideas foul, but only his actions would prove such a truth.
 He stroked the Cetra’s cheek.
 “I promise you now and unto forever, you’ll endure no rape or torture.
 There is no ‘pleasure’ in that act.”
 His teeth cut the edge of the word.
 “Those days are dead, my little flower, and I am now your shield.”

 “You’re so much stronger than the others.
 You could hurt me so much.”
 Fear faded her voice to nearly nothing, but Sephiroth was cursed to hear.

 “Aeris, I promise I’ll never hurt you.”
-He lifted his hand ever so slowly, but she still feebly flinched.
+He lifted his hand ever so slowly, and the little maid still feebly flinched.
 Sephiroth slid the back of it down her gaunt cheek.
 “You’re no one’s to rape or beat or abuse, and you never will be again.”